“No country can ever truly flourish if it stifles the potential of its women and deprives itself of the contributions of half of its citizens.”

 “This is the people’s way of life.
 Their livelihood is based on the Budongo CFR.
 They cut trees for firewood, and timber, burn charcoal for sale and this has been the practice all their lives.
 We are changing that mind-set,” Byabashaija adds.

-Herbert Wandera, the programmes manager at CEDO, says so far 32,000 Mahogany and Umbrella Terminalia tree seedlings have been planted out of the targeted 72,000 tree seedlings.
+Herbert Wandera, the programs manager at CEDO, says so far 32,000 Mahogany and Umbrella Terminalia tree seedlings have been planted out of the targeted 72,000 tree seedlings.
 He says the remaining seedlings will be distributed and planted soon.

 “We shall continue to monitor the growth of the trees and the regenerated areas,” Wandera says.

 The project is being implemented in the 12 villages which cover Budongo and Nyantonzi sub-counties in Masindi.
-It has since taken root and of the 100 people targeted, over 60 have now been trained in production of energy-saving cook stoves.
+It has since taken root and of the 100 people targeted, over 60 have now been trained in the production of energy-saving cook stoves.

-Not too far away in Kyangwali, Kikuube district, Judita Nyangoma, another woman whose livelihood has improved, boasts of better cooking conditions since she acquired an energy saving stove from Better World Uganda (BWU).
+Not too far away in Kyangwali, Kikuube district, Judita Nyangoma, another woman whose livelihood has improved, boasts of better cooking conditions since she acquired an energy-saving stove from Better World Uganda (BWU).